 - Students must silence all sound emitting devices during class unless otherwise authorized by the instructor.

-- Support for submission of assignments to Tk20 should be directed to firstname.lastname@example.org or https://cehd.gmu.edu/aero/tk20.
+- Support for submission of assignments to VIA should be directed to email@example.com or https://cehd.gmu.edu/aero/assessments.
 Questions or concerns regarding use of Blackboard should be directed to https://its.gmu.edu/knowledge-base/blackboard-instructional-technology-support-for-students/.

-- Notice of mandatory reporting of sexual assault, interpersonal violence, and stalking: As a faculty member, I am designated as a “Responsible Employee,” and must report all disclosures of sexual assault, interpersonal violence, and stalking to Mason’s Title IX Coordinator per University Policy 1202.
-If you wish to speak with someone confidentially, please contact one of Mason’s confidential resources, such as Student Support and Advocacy Center (SSAC) at 703-380-1434 or Counseling and Psychological Services (CAPS) at 703-993-2380.
-You may also seek assistance from Mason’s Title IX Coordinator by calling 703-993-8730, or emailing email@example.com.
+- Notice of mandatory reporting of sexual assault, sexual harassment, interpersonal violence, and stalking: As a faculty member, I am designated as a “Non-Confidential Employee,” and must report all disclosures of sexual assault, sexual harassment, interpersonal violence, and stalking to Mason’s Title IX Coordinator per University Policy 1202.
+If you wish to speak with someone confidentially, please contact one of Mason’s confidential resources, such as the Student Support and Advocacy Center (SSAC) at 703-380-1434 or Counseling and Psychological Services (CAPS) at 703-993-2380.
+You may also seek assistance or support measures from Mason’s Title IX Coordinator by calling 703-993-8730, or emailing firstname.lastname@example.org.

 - For information on student support resources on campus, see https://ctfe.gmu.edu/teaching/student-support-resources-on-campus